-(2) The tissue bank must appoint a replacement in case of temporary absence of the responsible person referred to in paragraph 1 of this Article.
+2. The tissue bank must appoint a replacement in case of temporary absence of the responsible person referred to in paragraph 1 of this Article.
 The replacement must meet the same conditions as the responsible person.

-Article 30
+Article 27.
+Obligations of the responsible person

-(1) The responsible person referred to in Article 29 of this Ordinance is required to:
+1. The responsible person referred to in Article 26 of this Ordinance is required to:

-ensure that all tissue bank activities are performed in accordance with the conditions prescribed by the Act and ordinances adopted pursuant to the Act,
+ensure that all tissue bank activities are performed in accordance with the conditions prescribed by the Act and ordinances adopted pursuant to the Act;

-ensure that the quality management system is in place,
+ensure that the quality management system is in place;

-ensure the conditions in terms of expert personnel in accordance with Article 28 of this Ordinance,
+ensure the conditions in terms of expert personnel in accordance with Article 25 of this Ordinance;

-ensure that the procedures of donor selection and evaluation as well as the collection and procurement of tissue is carried out in accordance with conditions prescribed by the Act and ordinances adopted pursuant to the Act,
+ensure that the procedures of donor selection and evaluation as well as the collection and procurement of tissue is carried out in accordance with conditions prescribed by the Act and ordinances adopted pursuant to the Act;

-ensure an accurate and quick withdrawal of tissues that may cause potential serious adverse events and/or reactions,
+ensure an accurate and quick withdrawal of tissues that may cause potential serious adverse events and/or reactions;

-provide the Licencing/Competent/Authority with all necessary information and documents for the procedure of granting authorisation for the performance of activities referred to in Article 27 of this Ordinance,
+provide the Licencing/Competent/Authority with all necessary information and documents for the procedure of granting authorisation for the performance of activities referred to in Article 24 of this Ordinance;

-ensure that inspection is carried out and that the tissue bank is prepared for it,
+ensure that inspection is carried out and that the tissue bank is prepared for it;

-submit to the Competent Authority an annual report on the activities of the tissue bank,
+submit to the Competent Authority an annual report on the activities of the tissue bank;

-ensure that the Competent Authority is notified of serious adverse events and reactions,
+ensure that the Competent Authority is notified of serious adverse events and reactions;

 ensure that the reports on serious adverse events and reactions, along with the causal analysis, are submitted to the Competent Authority.

-(2) The tissue Bank is required to submit to the Licencing/Competent/Authority the name and contact details of the appointed responsible person and his replacement.
+2. The tissue Bank is required to submit to the Licencing/Competent/Authority the name and contact details of the appointed responsible person and his replacement.

-(3) In the event of temporary absence of the appointed responsible person the tissue bank is required to inform the Licencing/Competent/Authority thereof without delay and in writing.
+3. In the event of temporary absence of the appointed responsible person the tissue bank is required to inform the Licencing/Competent/Authority thereof without delay and in writing.

-(4) In the case of the appointment of a new responsible person the tissue bank is required to inform the Licencing/Competent/Authority thereof without delay and in writing.
+4. In the case of the appointment of a new responsible person the tissue bank is required to inform the Licencing/Competent/Authority thereof without delay and in writing.

+Article 28.
 Premises

-Article 31

-The tissue bank must meet the following requirements in terms of premises:
+1. The tissue bank must meet the following requirements in terms of premises:

-1. depending on the type of tissue, there should be separate areas or a security system for the separation of tissues in quarantine from the tissues that are discarded, and the tissues accepted for application,
+a) depending on the type of tissue, there should be separate areas or a security system for the separation of tissues in quarantine from the tissues that are discarded, and the tissues accepted for application;

-2. the area in which the tissues are processed must be constructed, organised and maintained in a way that minimises the risk of contamination, including cross-contamination.
-The efficiency of performance, organisation and maintenance must be validated and monitored,
+b) the area in which the tissues are processed must be constructed, organised and maintained in a way that minimises the risk of contamination, including cross-contamination.
+The efficiency of performance, organisation and maintenance must be validated and monitored;

-3. if the tissues are exposed to the environment during processing, they must be processed in an area with an air quality corresponding to Grade A of The Guide of Good Manufacturing Practice for Pharmaceuticals, as well as in compliance with additional special features for specific procedures and types of pharmaceuticals “The Rules Governing Medicinal Products in the European Union, Volume 4 - Good Manufacturing Practices, Medicinal Products for Human and Veterinary use, 1998 Edition, European Commission, Directorate General III - Industry, Pharmaceutical and Cosmetics” with all amendments (hereinafter GMP).
+c) if the tissues are exposed to the environment during processing, they must be processed in an area with an air quality corresponding to Grade A of The Guide of Good Manufacturing Practice for Pharmaceuticals, as well as in compliance with additional special features for specific procedures and types of pharmaceuticals “The Rules Governing Medicinal Products in the European Union, Volume 4 - Good Manufacturing Practices, Medicinal Products for Human and Veterinary use, 1998 Edition, European Commission, Directorate General III - Industry, Pharmaceutical and Cosmetics” with all amendments (hereinafter GMP).
 The air quality in the area where the tissue is processed must be appropriate for the type of tissue that is processed, but must meet at least Grade D of GMP.
-The air quality must be validated and monitored,
+The air quality must be validated and monitored.

-4. less stringent air quality requirements than those specified in subparagraph 3 this Article may be acceptable where:
+2. less stringent air quality requirements than those specified in subparagraph “c” of the paragraph 1 of this Article may be acceptable in the following cases:

-a validated microbial inactivation or validated terminal sterilisation process is applied, or
+a validated microbial inactivation or validated terminal sterilisation process is applied;